Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 1. Brainstorming

-Once students are given a topic or writing task, give them an opportunity to brainstorm what they know and thoughts they have about a topic.
+Once students are given a topic or writing task, allow them to brainstorm what they know about a topic.
 This can be done on a brainstorming worksheet or even a sticky note.

 2. The Best Ideas